MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 We don't recommend any specific topology.
 However, our customers widely use the hub and spoke topology network model.

-### Is linking an Azure Subscription to my Power Platform tenant necessary to activate Virtual Network?
+### Is linking an Azure subscription to my Power Platform tenant necessary to activate Virtual Network?
-Yes, to enable a virtual network support (VNet) for Power Platform environments, it is essential to have an Azure subscription associated with the Power Platform tenant.
+Yes, to enable a Virtual Network support for Power Platform environments, it's essential to have an Azure subscription associated with the Power Platform tenant.

-### How does the Power Platform utilize Azure subnet delegation?
+### How does Power Platform utilize Azure subnet delegation?
-When a Power Platform environment has a delegated Azure subnet assigned, it leverages Azure virtual network injection to inject the container at runtime into delegated subnet.
+When a Power Platform environment has a delegated, Azure subnet assigned, it leverages Azure Virtual Network injection to inject the container at runtime into a delegated subnet.
 In this process, a Network Interface Card (NIC) of container is allocated IP address from the delegated subnet.
-The communication between the host (Power Platform) and the container occurs via a local port on the container, and the traffic flows over Azure Fabric.
+The communication between the host (Power Platform) and the container occurs through a local port on the container, and the traffic flows over Azure Fabric.

 ### Can I utilize an existing VNet (Virtual Network) for Power Platform?
 Yes, You can utilize an existing Virtual Network (VNet) for Power Platform, as long as a single new subnet within the VNet is delegated specifically to the Power Platform.
 It’s important to note that this delegated subnet should not host any other services.